HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.python.environments.md

 run (see [About Execution Policies](https://go.microsoft.com/fwlink/?LinkID=135170) in the PowerShell documentation):
 `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`

 > **Note**: By default, VS Code uses the interpreter selected for your workspace when debugging code.
 You can override this behavior by specifying a different path in the `python` property of a debug configuration.
-See [[vs.1.7.#choose-a-debugging-environment]].
+See [choose-a-debugging-environment](#choose-a-debugging-environment).

 The selected interpreter version will show on the right side of the Status Bar.